Havasupai Camping and Lodge Permits Explained for 2026

 Permit costs will increase

 For reference, when we visited in 2018, the total cost of our three-night stay in the lodge was $300.
-Now, it costs $455 per person to camp or $2,277 to stay in the lodge.
+By 2025, the cost was raised to $455 per person to camp or $2,277 to stay in the lodge.

 Permit costs